Sebastian7700/nordvpn-switcher-pro/README.md

 **NordVPN Switcher Pro** is a powerful Python library for automating NordVPN server connections on Windows.
 It is designed for developers and automation engineers who need reliable, criteria-based IP rotation for tasks like web scraping, data collection, and application testing.

 The library provides a simple interface to a complex process:
-- It uses a **stable, current NordVPN API (verified working as of July 2025)**.
+- It uses a **stable, current NordVPN API**.
 - It features a **one-time interactive setup** to configure your rotation rules.
 - Once configured, your scripts can run **headlessly without any user input**.
-- It intelligently **caches used servers** to avoid reconnecting to the same IP.
+- It intelligently **caches used servers** to avoid reconnecting to the same IP, with a state that persists across script restarts.

 The core focus is providing robust control over the NordVPN client.
 It does not include unrelated functionality.

 ## Key Features

 - **Interactive Setup**: A guided command-line interface to create your connection settings.
-- **Criteria-Based Rotation**: Connect to servers by Country, City, Region, a custom list of countries (inclusion or exclusion), or special groups (e.g., P2P, Double VPN).
+- **Criteria-Based Rotation**: Connect to servers by Country, City, Region, a custom list of countries (inclusion or exclusion), a custom list of cities, or special groups (e.g., P2P, Double VPN).
 - **Smart Caching**: Remembers recently used servers and avoids them for a configurable duration (default: 24 hours).
 - **Resilient**: Gracefully handles connection failures and automatically falls back to the least-recently-used server if all fresh options are exhausted.
 - **Headless Operation**: After the initial setup, it runs without any prompts, making it perfect for automated scripts and servers.